Yeha Guesthouse: A Budget Stay In Jeju Island South Korea

 From Jeju Airport

-You can take a bus to Jeju Bus Terminal first and you can walk to the Guesthouse.
+You can take a bus to Jeju Bus Terminal first and walk to the Guesthouse.

 - Because you cannot use Google Maps in South Korea (Google Map didn’t show any routes for cars or walk), you should download Kakao Map instead.